dmd-program/dmd-300-sp17/project-1.md

 The following are some recommended items to consider for meeting agendas.
 Ultimately, you are responsible for crafting meeting agendas:

 1. Introductions or icebreaker
-2. Read through the project document, look at provided resources, and discuss any questions about the project that the team may have.
-(Please send questions to your instructor if you are still unclear after this discussion.)
+2. Read through the project document, look at provided resources, and discuss any questions about the project that the team may have (Please send questions to your instructor if you are still unclear after this discussion).
 3. Decide on team collaboration tools.
 A more comprehensive list is located on the [collaboration tools page](/collaboration-tools.md).
-3. Identify meeting times
+3. Identify meeting times.
-4. Discuss types of digital media workflows, tools, and projects that are of interest to the group
+4. Discuss types of digital media workflows, tools, and formats that are of interest to the group.
 5. Identify design challenges or topics.
 It may be beneficial to bring some ideas to the initial meeting, or to convene a second meeting later to spend more time discussing.
 6. Decide whether to assign team member roles.
 If roles are desired, what are they and who are they assigned to?
-7. Determine clear project outcomes and goals
+7. Determine clear project outcomes and goals.

-### Phase 2: Pitch

-Produce a short [pecha-kucha](/creating-a-pecha-kucha-style-pitch.md) style presentation that explains the project concept.
-Please inlcude:

-1. **Video:** Clearly legible text or voice narration
-  - If doing voice narration, you can choose one team member to narrative, or have different members contribute narration of different slides.
-2. **PDF export** of slides used for the pecha-kucha video.

-### Phase 3: Develop a design sprint
+### Phase 2: Develop a design sprint

 1. **Create a sprint timeline.** Choose design and research methods and put them to a timeline.
 Describe what occurs in each session.
 For instance, if using DesignKit or Google Venture methods, name the method explicitly:
    - Research